Occupation times of refracted Levy processes with jumps having rational Laplace transforms: Model assumption and preliminary results

-\begin{Remark} The process $X$ defined by (2.1) is a L\'evy process with jumps having rational Laplace transform, which has been investigated by many papers, see, e.g., Lewis and Mordecki (2008) and Fourati (2010).
-The probability density function (2.2) is quite general, including linear combination of exponential distributions and phase-type distributions.
-Therefore, the process $X$ in (2.1) can be used to approximate any other L\'evy process, see Proposition 1 in Asmussen et al. (2004). \end{Remark}
+\begin{Remark} The process $X$ defined by (2.1) is a L\'evy process with jumps having rational Laplace transforms and has been investigated by many papers, see, e.g., Lewis and Mordecki (2008) and Fourati (2010).
+The probability density function (2.2) is quite general, including phase-type distributions.
+So the process $X$ in (2.1) can be used to approximate any other L\'evy process (see Proposition 1 in Asmussen et al. (2004)). \end{Remark}